karenortizbecerra/website/content/teaching/index.md

 ---

-I have taught the following graduate and undergraduate courses in economics in a teaching assistant capacity.
-In my teaching, I use real-world examples to reinforce the intuition and relevance of the concepts and methods covered in the course.
-I also use in-class discussions to encourage students to i) think critically about the advantages and limitations of different economic analyses and ii) communicate the implications of their results in a clear and effective manner.
+In my teaching, I use real-world examples to reinforce the relevance and intuition of the concepts and methods covered in the course.
+I also use in-class discussions to encourage students to i) think critically about the advantages and limitations of different economic analyzes and ii) effectively communicate the implications of their results.
+Here is a list of the courses I have taught in a * teaching assistant * capacity.
 All teaching evaluations are available upon request.

 ### Graduate Courses:
 - **ARE 240B:** Econometric Methods (Spring 2019)